freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 30.1

-Notice that the prompt changed to let you know that you are now interacting the PostgreSQL.
+Notice that the prompt changed to let you know that you are now interacting with PostgreSQL.
 First thing to do is see what databases are here.
 Type `\l` into the prompt to **l**ist them.

 #### HINTS